The-Gate-Project/DarkHorizons/Readme.md

 ## Description:
 ---------------

-Quest mod for Baldur's Gate Enhanced Edition (BGEE) and the Enhanced Edition Trilogy (EET) :
+Quest mod for Baldur's Gate Enhanced Edition (BGEE), Baldur's Gate Trilogy (BGT) and the Enhanced Edition Trilogy (EET) :

+(This version may work with BG1 with Tosc and Tutu with but it is untested, feedback are welcome...)

 Dark Horizons is a WeiDU-based mod for Baldur's Gate with Tales of the Sword Coast.
 This mod will have one major quest.
 An organization has been contracted to seek you out and eliminate you by whatever means necessary.
 Find out who they are before they take you out of play.
 There will be multiple minor quests as well a few "Fed Ex" quests.